kuba/simp_le/README.md

 10. Do not allow specifying output file paths.
 Users should symlink if necessary!

-11. No need to allow arbitrary command when renewal has happened: just compare cert before and after (`sha256sum`, `mtime`, etc.).
+11. No need to allow specifying an arbitrary command when renewal has happened, just check the exit code:
+    - `0` if certificate data was created or updated;
+    - `1` if renewal not necessary;
+    - `2` in case of errors.

 12. `--server` (support multiple CAs).